Find synonyms Find exact match

 ●We recommend upper endoscopy for the evaluation and management of clinically significant (ie, more than a scant amount of blood) acute upper GI bleeding (Grade 1A).
 Additional diagnostic tests may be required in specific circumstances.
 (See 'Diagnostic studies' above.)

 ●The treatment of patients with upper GI bleeding due to various causes is discussed separately.
-(See "Overview of the treatment of bleeding peptic ulcers" and "Contact thermal devices for the treatment of bleeding peptic ulcers" and "Treatment of active variceal hemorrhage".)
+(See "Overview of the treatment of bleeding peptic ulcers" and "Contact thermal devices for the treatment of bleeding peptic ulcers" and "Management of acute variceal hemorrhage".)

 All topics are updated as new information becomes available.
 Our peer review process typically takes one to six weeks depending on the issue.